thefrontside/microstates/README.md

 Composable State Primitives with GraphQL inspired API

-Microstates is a pure JavaScript model authoring system designed to ease state management in component based applications.
+Microstates is a functional runtime type system for declaratively describing immutable state transitions of deeply nested state objects designed to ease state management in component based applications.

 By combining lazy execution, algebraic data types and structural sharing, we created a tool that provides a tiny API to describe complex data structures and provide a